jasce/sticky-ui/README.md

 - At First, a lint scripts runs for javascript files(js, jsx) and sass files.
 - Then, code gets formatted as per community's recommendation.
 - Then, a commit script runs to check the format of the commit message.
-Recommended commit message is described below:
+Recommended commit message is described below.

+## Installation/Usage

+- Clone the repo.
+- cd repo
+- Run ```yarn ``` to install dependencies.
+- Run ``` npm install ``` to start the dev server.

 ## Commit Message Format